optologic/meta-optologic/README-tdx.md

     - tag: 7.3.0
     - branch: scarthgap-7.x.y

+## Structure

+In order to allow selecting between TI and NXP support, while factorizing common code, this layer is split into the following sub-layers:

+- `meta-optologic-tdx-common`: Contains common recipes and configurations for Optologic displays on Toradex boards.
+- `meta-optologic-tdx-ti`: Contains recipes and configurations specific to Toradex TI SoMs (e.g., Verdin AM62).
+- `meta-optologic-tdx-nxp`: Contains recipes and configurations specific to Toradex NXP SoMs (e.g., Verdin i.MX8M Plus).

 ## Contribute

 Please submit any patches and bug reports about the meta-optologic-tdx layer to the maintainer: